"Youth" by Langston Hughes

 Langston Hughes made his mark at the forefront of Harlem Renaissance literature and became the first African-American writer to support himself fully with writing, a career spanning over four decades.
 His eloquent writing continues to resonate with readers because his words sing of universal hopes and dreams.
 His iconic poetry is infused with the musical rhythms of blues & jazz.
 His award-winning debut novel Not Without Laughter is semi-autobiographical, reflecting his childhood experiences—coming-of-age in Lawrence during segregation.

 He lived with his grandmother in Lawrence for most of his childhood.
-A wonderful resource for discovering more about Hughes’s childhood and the inspiring legacy of his diverse family heritage is available in the book Langston Hughes in Lawrence by Denise Low and Thomas Pecore Weso.
+A wonderful resource for discovering more about Hughes’s childhood and the inspiring legacy of his diverse family heritage is available in the book Langston Hughes in Lawrenceopens a new window by Denise Low and Thomas Pecore Weso.
 Low and Weso reveal that his family included abolitionist leaders who supported John Brown and the end of slavery, and his ancestry included African-American, American Indian, and European roots.

 Championing a great author’s works in the city where he grew up is a natural way to demonstrate pride of place while also celebrating that author.
 Many landmarks in Lawrence reflect Langston Hughes's connections here.
 The first line of his poem "Youth" is even quoted on the outer walls of Lawrence's City Hall building.

 The personality of Lawrence reflects that optimism of working toward social justice—and we march on!
 For Lawrence to pay homage to Langston Hughes is complicated; to reconcile that our native son experienced racism here is starkly hypocritical in light of the fact that we established our city on the principles of freedom and abolition of slavery.
 Incidentally, this contrasts with most other communities’ founding for commercial ventures.
 (Credit to Chuck Magerl for helping me recognize this distinction.)